TDKorn/sphinx-readme/docs/source/configuration/configuring.rst

    If set to ``False``,

-   * Admonitions will be replaced with the ``csv-table`` directive instead of HTML tables
+   * Admonitions will be replaced with the ``list-table`` directive instead of HTML tables
    * All ``raw`` directives in the file will be removed

    :type: *bool*